Restaurants in New York

 The River Café

-The best view of Manhattan’s skyline is not seen from Manhattan itself, but from the opposite side of the water.
+The best view of Manhattan’s skyline is not seen from Manhattan itself but from the opposite side of the water.
 On the other side of the East River, right under the Brooklyn Bridge is The River Café.
-Head here for breakfast, lunch or dinner with a beautiful view of the illuminated skyscrapers over the river.
+Head here for dinner with a beautiful view of the illuminated skyscrapers over the river.
 Be sure to order their most famous dessert; the Chocolate Brooklyn Bridge!

 Restaurants for groups